Preethiundabanthi/freshers/readme.txt

-assignment folder consists of assignments done by the developer. it is very useful to store all the assignments done at same place.
+Assignment folder consists of assignments done by the developer.
+It is very useful to store all the assignments done at same place.